Library Services for Faculty

 Cayot Room (SDCC) -- The Cayot Room lab is used for classroom space, student general use and library instruction.
 The room is scheduled throughout the day for classroom use so plan your day accordingly.

 The Library Committee, chaired by the Director of Library Services, is responsible for assisting in the implementation of library goals and objectives as represented in the annual revision of the Library Strategic Plan.
 Membership includes: SDCC librarians, faculty, and student; SCS Seminary Librarian and one member from the Southern California Seminary.

 LINC – Library Information & News to Colleagues

-LINC is an electronic library publication sent out by the SDC and SCS Library Director designed to communicate with the faculty and staff of SDC and SCS regarding information about library and research services.
+LINC is an electronic library publication sent out by the SDCC and SCS Library Director designed to communicate with the faculty and staff of SDCC and SCS regarding information about library and research services.
 LINC is published several times each year via e-mail.
 Your input is encouraged and appreciated.

 Library Instruction for Students

 The College Library’s Research Strategies Classes, held in the library’s Cayot Room or in the classroom, walk students through the research process, the search features of several databases and provides hands-on practice.
 College Librarians provide in-class instruction to introduce students to library resources.

 To schedule library instruction for a class please contact the Systems Librarian.